e2nIEE/pandapower-homepage/_pages/start.md

     import pandapower.converter
     import pandapower.estimation

-If you want to be really sure that everything works fine, run the pandapower test suite (pytest module is needed): :
+If you want to be really sure that everything works fine, run the pandapower test suite:

+1. Install pytest if it is not yet installed on your system:

+        pip install pytest

+2. Run the pandapower test suite:

         import pandapower.test
         pandapower.test.run_all_tests()

 If everything is installed correctly, all tests should pass or xfail (expected to fail).